Gesiek/Invers-World-Game/README.md

-\*project nearly done\*
+\*project currently at testing\*

-it's runnable at this moment XD
+- but it's runnable at this moment

-so, to play just simply run .exe file
+- to play just simply run .exe file

-never mind run.bat for now
+- never mind run.bat for now